balfolknz/balfolk-nz/README.dev.md

 Each section will have
-1. About us
+1. Classes
-2. Class times
+2. Contact Us
-3. Contact
+3. Media
-4. Photos
+4. Gallery
-5. Exemplar dances/performances